medcomdk/MedComLandingPage/docs/assets/documents/GeneralGovernanceFHIRStandards.md

 Elements that shall not be included are:

-* Technical or system-specific identifiers without clinical or administrative relevance (e.g., UUIDs, system-generated internal references).
+* Machine-oriented content and technical or system-specific identifiers without clinical or administrative relevance (except resource.id).
-* Machine-oriented content such as FHIR resource IDs, or version IDs.
 * Base-64-encoded content, including documents or binary attachments.
 * System metadata or technical extensions not relevant to clinical or administrative use.
-* Internal FHIR references (e.g., Patient/123) should not be rendered in the narrative; instead, their human-readable content (e.g., patient name) must be shown.

 ## 7 Governance for MedCom FHIR Terminology